lijfrank-open/GraphCFC/README.md

 # GraphCFC
-The repository is the official implementation of the paper "[GraphCFC: A directed graph based cross-modal feature complementation approach for multimodal conversational emotion recognition](https://arxiv.org/abs/2207.12261)", which has been accepted by IEEE Transactions on Multimedia (TMM).
+The official implementation of the paper "[GraphCFC: A directed graph based cross-modal feature complementation approach for multimodal conversational emotion recognition](https://arxiv.org/abs/2207.12261)", which has been accepted by IEEE Transactions on Multimedia (TMM).
 Authors: Jiang Li, Xiaoping Wang, Guoqing Lv, Zhigang Zeng
 Affiliation: Huazhong University of Science and Technology (HUST)